sctech-tr/sendfile/README.md

 #### Options:
 - `<SERVER_IP>`: Local IP address of the server.
 - `<FILE_NAME>`: Name of the file to download.
-- `--port`: Port of the server (default: `8000`).
+- `--port`: Port of the server (default: `80`).
 ## 📜 Using as an HTTP server
-### DEPRECATED: This feature is deprecated.
-The sibling project [pyserver](https://github.com/sctech-tr/pyserver) is recommended for serving files over HTTP.
-It is built on top of SendFile and provides additional features.
-You can also use SendFile as an HTTP server to serve files from a specific directory.
+You can also use SendFile as an HTTP server.
 To do this, run the following command:
 ```bash
 python -m sendfile serve --host 0.0.0.0 --port 80
 ```